ntone774/Personal-Projects/README.md

-# In this depository I'm storing ll of my personal projects
+# In this depository I'm storing all of my personal projects